 We didn’t spend a lot of time in Wisconsin even though it was the first time there and I don’t know if my impressions of the placed changed much.
 It seemed like the Midwest I knew, but a little more country than the Midwest I knew.
 If you have suggestions of places worth the walk in Wisconsin, I wouldn’t mind hearing about it.

 Pictured Rock National Lakeshore on the other hand was beautiful, but freezing.
 I would definitely like to go back and spend several days backpacking that Lakeshore-North County Trail and camping along the lake.
 I absolutely loved sleeping with the waves of Superior crashing on the shores.
-We did see Kayaks in the water and I wouldn’t mind doing that too as it’s suppose to be a much different vantage point of the clifts.
+We did see Kayaks in the water and I wouldn’t mind doing that too as it’s suppose to be a much different vantage point of the cliffs.
 Plus you get much more up and personal with the arches.
 Even though we only got to spend one full day up there, I absolutely enjoyed it.